roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

+===

- ****** Hipster Chicks Love Big Dicks ****** byTheTalkMan© "Look at it, bitch!"
+"Look at it, bitch!"
 He growled, not hiding behind his fatherly veneer.
 He was cold and calculating, putting this uppity woman in her place.
 "Study it.
 Learn every nook and cranny of it, because you will be getting to know every inch of it very well."
 Bill whispered.
 Steph didn't even notice or object to how casually he used the word bitch around her.
 Which was good, cause it would probably not be the last time Bill would call her that.

  "How big is it?"
 Steph whispered, eyes wide behind her hipster glasses, her nipples throbbing beneath her tight top.